Tomson Hall 220

 Transfer Courses and Credits

-The Academic Regulations section of this catalog contains important information about limitations on future transfer courses taken at other colleges after a student transfers to St. Olaf.
-Transfer students should also refer to the credit scale printed later in this chapter.
-Questions should be directed to the Registrar's Office at 507-786-3015.
+The Academic Regulations and Procedures section of this catalog contains important information about limitations on future transfer courses taken at other colleges after a student transfers to St. Olaf.
+Transfer students should refer to the transfer credit scale and questions should be directed to the Registrar's Office at 507-786-3015.

 Students who are neither U.S. citizens nor permanent residents of the United States are considered international students at St. Olaf College who may apply under the Early Decision or Regular Decision processes.
 International students are required to submit official results of the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), ACT, or SAT.
 If English is not the official language of the student's home country or the primary language of instruction, the TOEFL or IELTS is required.
 More information can be found online at http://wp.stolaf.edu/international-applications/ or by calling 507-786-3025.